tt-Hars/ang-seed/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Husky integration

+Basic integration of husky with hooks for pre-commit, pre-push implemented.
+* pre-commit will run the linting after stagin the files to commit
+* pre-push will run the tests

+## Storybook integration

+Basic integration of storybook implemented.
+* Custom components can be created and documented in storybook.
+* Run `npm run storybook`, this will start a dev Storybook server and open the page in the browser.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.